Compound V2 Overview

 Borrow rate formula

-• These formula can be used to reduce the cost of borrowing up to the kink and then increase the cost of borrowing after the kink to incentivize a minimum level of liquidity.
+These formulas can be used to reduce the cost of borrowing up to the kink and then increase the cost of borrowing after the kink to incentivize a minimum level of liquidity.

 [\begin{aligned}[b] Borrow~interest~rate = utilization ~ratio * multiplierPerBlock + baseRatePerBlock \end{aligned}]